pchiorean/Indentz/lib/README.md

 };
 ```

 Blank lines and those prefixed with `#` are ignored.
-You can use backslash `\` at the end of long lines to split them into multiple lines.
+You can split a very long line into multiple lines with a backslash (`\`) added at the end of each segment.

 Use `@path/to/include.txt` to include records from another file or `@default` for default data file (see `getDataFile()`).